-Although the book does not provide an explicit definition of moral disengagement, it uses the term when the following two elements co-occur: First, a person must have deemed permissible an action that violates some evaluative principle.
-Second, the person must not view their action negatively, or at least not as negatively as the person was supposed to.
+Although the book does not provide an explicit definition of moral disengagement, it uses the term when the following two elements co-occur: First, a person must have performed an action that violates some evaluative principle.
+Second, the person must not view the violation negatively, or at least not as negatively as the person is supposed to.

-Bandura proposes several ways by which a person can avoid or reduce a negative self-evaluation following the violation of a principle.
-People are said to alter their perception of their own actions by justifying their actions on social or moral grounds, comparing their actions to worse acts, or using euphemistic language to describe the acts.
-To illustrate the operation of moral disengagement through justifications, Bandura (2015) discusses the US Army Sergeant Alvin York, who received the Medal of Honor for his actions in World War I. York was initially a conscientious objector, but eventually came to think that fighting in a war was sometimes permitted by God.
-Bandura argues that such incidents illustrate how "[s]ocial and moral justifications sanctify harmful practices by investing them with honorable purposes" (p.
+Bandura proposes several ways by which a person can avoid or reduce a negative self-evaluation after violating a principle.
+People are said to alter their perceptions of their own actions by justifying those actions on social or moral grounds, comparing the actions with worse acts, or using euphemistic language to describe the acts.
+To illustrate the operation of moral disengagement through justification, Bandura discusses the U.S. Army sergeant Alvin York, who received the Medal of Honor for his actions in World War I. York was initially a conscientious objector, but eventually he came to think that fighting in a war was sometimes permitted by God.
+Bandura argues that such incidents illustrate how "social and moral justifications sanctify harmful practices by investing them with honorable purposes" (p.
 49).

-Other forms of disengagement discussed by Bandura (2015) include displacement or diffusion of responsibility, attempts to minimize the negative consequences of harmful actions on others, and dehumanization or blaming of victims.
+Other forms of disengagement discussed by Bandura include displacement or diffusion of responsibility, attempts to minimize the negative consequences of harmful actions on others, and dehumanization or blaming of victims.
 According to this framework, moral disengagement can occur when any or all of these mechanisms are used by an agent who commits a harmful or immoral act.
-In the later parts of the book, Bandura applies the moral disengagement framework to explain how the entertainment industry, gun industry, and corporate world can continue practices considered harmful.
-The book also seeks to explain how individuals can participate in or endorse practices Bandura considers harmful or immoral, such as capital punishment, counter-terrorism, and gun rights activism.
+In his book, Bandura applies the moral disengagement framework to explain how the entertainment industry, gun industry, and corporate world can perpetuate harmful practices.
+The book also presents explanations of how people can participate in or endorse practices Bandura considers harmful or immoral, such as capital punishment, counterterrorism, and gun rights activism.

-In previous research, the construct of moral disengagement has been applied to several issues in research on morality and its development.
+Several lines of research have employed the construct of moral disengagement.
 For instance, some researchers have documented correlations between aggressive behaviors and responses to the Moral Disengagement Questionnaire in children and adolescents (e.g. Bandura, Barbaranelli, Caprara, & Pastorelli, 1996; Hyde, Shaw, & Moilanen, 2010).
-In this research, participants are deemed to be morally disengaging if they are accepting of children fighting to protect their friends, lying to keep their friends out of trouble, or misbehaving after being under excessive pressure from their parents (Bandura et al., 1996, p.
+In this work, participants are deemed to be morally disengaging if they accept behaviors such as fighting to protect their friends, lying to keep their friends out of trouble, or misbehaving after being under excessive pressure from their parents (Bandura et al., 1996, p.
 374).
+Hence, the construct of moral disengagement is relevant to a variety of topics within research on morality and its development.